The Portuguese like to say they have 365 methods to prepare bacalhau, or salted cod, the country's most beloved ingredient.

-It is called bacalhau à brás and it is a multi-layered melange of flavours: it marries the sharpness of onion with the fatty aroma of deep-fried potato, the richness of egg and, at the centre of it all, the umami of the codfish.
+It is called bacalhau à brás and it is a multi-layered mélange of flavors: it marries the sharpness of onion with the fatty aroma of deep-fried potato, the richness of egg and, at the center of it all, the umami of the codfish.

 When he first plated the dish, he thought it looked strikingly similar to another iconic sight of Portugal: black-and-white cobblestone pavements known as calçada that are ubiquitous to pedestrian areas across the country.

-“Initially, we thought people are not going to care so much about a traditional dish.
-But the reaction was the exact opposite,” Sá Pessoa said.
-Calçada De Bacalhau won over tourists and critics from abroad and even Portuguese natives who had grown up with the classic variation were taken with the fresh elements he had added.
+“Initially, we thought people [were] not going to care so much about a traditional dish.
+But the reaction was the exact opposite,” Sá Pessoa says.
+Calçada de bacalhau won over tourists and critics from abroad and even Portuguese natives who had grown up with the classic variation were taken with the fresh elements he had added.

 The dish is also served, sans cloak, at Sá Pessoa’s newest venture, Chiado, in Sands Cotai Central, Macau.

-“It is by far the most popular dish in the restaurant,” the chef added.
+“It is by far the most popular dish in the restaurant,” the chef adds.